Lightstreamer/Lightstreamer-example-basic2-client-unity/README.md

 ## Lightstreamer Compatibility Notes

 * Compatible with Lightstreamer .NET Standard Client Library version 6.
-* For Lightstreamer Server version 7.0 or greater.
+* For Lightstreamer Server version 7.3.2 or newer.
 Ensure that .NET Standard Client API is supported by Lightstreamer Server license configuration.